Sky Ferreira: Career

 Ferreira began maintaining a Myspace profile where she uploaded demo versions of self-written tracks.
-Shortly before her 15th birthday, she wrote a letter to producers Bloodshy & Avant requesting that they offer a recording contract to her, which she says happened "kind of right off the bat" after they came across her profile.
+Shortly before her 15th birthday, she wrote a letter to producers Bloodshy & Avant requesting that they offer her a recording contract, which she says happened "kind of right off the bat" after they came across her profile.
 In 2009, she was signed to Parlophone, and began finalizing the debut studio album that she says was first begun when she was 14 years old.
-In 2010, she ventured into the film and modelling industries after starring in the independent film Putty Hill and appearing in the magazines Dazed and Interview.
+In 2010, she entered the film and modeling industries after starring in the independent film Putty Hill and appearing in the magazines Dazed and Interview.